adeziio/monki-labs/README.md

 | `"local"` (default) | Local LTX-2.3 diffusers pipeline | Runs on your own GPU; unchanged behavior |
 | `"api"` | LTX-2.3 Fast API | Submits the same prompt to the hosted API, polls until finished, downloads the result |

-The legacy value `"ltx"` is still accepted as an alias for `"local"`.

 The switch lives in `config/ai_models.json` →
 `models.video_model.provider`.
 The provider choice happens entirely at the video-generation layer — prompt generation, episode folders, job progress,